ramu-r/obsidian-media-companion/ROADMAP.md

 - [x] Fix issue with observer when window is initially closed
 - [x] Show a notice with updates when a lot of new files have been detected; Show progress for feature extraction
 - [x] Add icons to windows
-- [ ] Allow searching in the gallery
+- [x] Allow searching in the gallery
-- [ ] Make the gallery fit nicely again...
+- [x] Make the gallery fit nicely again...
 - [x] Update file type, add to settings
 - [x] Fix some jank with the sidecar file saving and being loaded in
+- [ ] Add search suggestions
 - [ ] Make the gallery responsive
 - [ ] Make sure things work on mobile
 - [ ] Write test cases, perform them